Twinnell House

 Twinnell House is a 17-storey residential tower block in the Easton area of Bristol, England.
 Built in 1969 at a height of 49 metres, it is the tallest council-owned housing block in the area.
+The tower was built as part of the wider Easton Comprehensive Redevelopment Area, designed by City Architect Albert H. Clarke, and was officially opened by Lord Mayor Mercia Castle on 27 June 1968.
 In 2022, the building became the centre of national attention following a fire in the building which killed one and injured a further eight.

 History

 Planning and construction

+Plaque on Twinnell House commemorating its official opening on 27 June 1968 by the Lord Mayor of Bristol, Councillor Mrs Mercia E. Castle, with Alderman G. P. Palmer (Chairman of the Housing Committee), John Fleming (Housing Manager and Secretary), T. J. Urwin (Town Clerk) and Albert H. Clarke (City Architect).

 Twinnell House was built as part of a wave of high-rise construction undertaken by Bristol City Council between the 1950s and 1970s, intended to replace inner-city slums with modern public housing.
 Central government incentives encouraged this vertical expansion, and the council constructed 69 tower blocks of six to 17 storeys during this period.

-Completed in 1969, Twinnell House was the tallest of a group of high-rises in Easton including Croydon House and Lansdowne Court, all constructed in the midst of post-war slum clearance and increasing need for housing that provided hot water and internal bathrooms.
+Completed in 1968, Twinnell House was the tallest of a group of high-rises in Easton including Croydon House and Lansdowne Court, all constructed in the midst of post-war slum clearance and increasing need for housing that provided hot water and internal bathrooms.